imgaojun/JunNMT/README.md

 #### 5.Visualize training progress
 If you want to visualize your training progress, you need to install tensorflow first, since the projects uses tensorboard for visualizing.

-After installing the `tensorflow`, you can start a server by using the following command.
+After installing `tensorflow`, you can start a server by using the following command.

 ```
 tensorboard --logdir ./${log_dir} --port 6006
 ```

-And then you can watch your training progress on you browser.
+And then you can watch your training progress on your browser.

 #### 6.Do testing
 To perform testing, just run `python JunNMT/translate.py`.